trufflesuite/trufflesuite.com/src/docs/truffle/testing/writing-tests-in-javascript.md

 ## Advanced

 Truffle gives you access to Mocha's configuration so you can change how Mocha behaves.
 See the [project configuration](/docs/advanced/configuration#mocha) section for more details.

+## TypeScript File Support

+Truffle now supports tests saved as a `.ts` [TypeScript](https://www.typescriptlang.org/) file.
+Please see the [Writing Tests in JavaScript](#writing-tests-in-javascript) guide for more information.